Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts

-Executing quantum circuits on a quantum hardware requires finding a circuit layout into the topology of the device.
-Different layouts, while theoretically giving rise to the same unitary circuit, can strongly differ in practice due to the inhomogeneity of gate infidelities across the device.
-Thus, identifying a good layout in terms of connectivity and low circuit error is essential for modern day quantum computing.
-Yet, even the best circuit layouts can be quite noisy, which negatively affects the computation.

-In the absence of error correction, an algorithmic or data post processing error mitigation methods can be used to assist the computation.
-A recent work \cite{uvarov2024mitigating} demonstrated that this inhomogeneity of errors in quantum computers can be exploited as a resource for error mitigation.
-Still, the proposed method was mostly empirical, lacking theoretical backing except in the extreme case, which required execution of $n!$ circuits.
-Another limitation of the proposed method was an assumption of a single parameter noise model, that could not capture behavior of real world devices.
+In the absence of error correction, algorithmic or data post-processing error mitigation methods can be used to assist the computation.
+A recent work \cite{uvarov2024mitigating} demonstrated that the inhomogeneity of errors in quantum computers can be exploited as a resource for error mitigation.
+Still, the proposed method was mostly empirical, lacking theoretical backing except in the extreme case, which required the execution of $n!$ circuits.
+Another limitation of the proposed method was a single-parameter noise model that could not capture the behavior of real world devices.
 Thus, this method required further development.

-In this work we proposed a Cyclic Layout Permutation based Zero-Noise Extrapolation (CLP-ZNE) protocol, which utilizes the same idea of error inhomogeneity, but removes most of the previous protocol limitations.
-The idea is based on the extrapolation of the mean expected values, averaged across different circuit layouts, with respect to the sum of circuit errors.
-For circuits with linear or cyclic entangling topology, with gates subject to $d$ distinct noisy channels, we proved that the noiseless expected value can be recovered exactly (up to the second order in the strength of the noise) by performing a multidimensional linear extrapolation of noisy expectation values obtained from $n(d+1)$ cyclic circuit layouts.
-This provides a huge complexity reduction from the previously established $n!$, to just linear $O(n)$ in terms of the number of qubits.
-Additionally, this gives a concrete recipe on how to choose the circuit layouts to perform exact extrapolation.
+In this work, we proposed a Cyclic Layout Permutation-based Zero-Noise Extrapolation (CLP-ZNE) protocol that utilizes the concept of error inhomogeneity and removes most of the previous protocol limitations.
+The idea is based on the extrapolation of the mean expectation values, averaged across different circuit layouts, with respect to the sum of circuit errors.
+We proved that CLP-ZNE cancels all first-order noise contributions and has a quadratic bias $O(q^2)$.
+If the gates are affected by $d$ noise channels, the protocol requires $n(d+1)$ layouts for one-dimensional connectivity and at most $n\left(\left\lfloor\frac{n}{2}\right\rfloor d+1\right)$ layouts for arbitrary connectivity.
+This provides a huge complexity reduction in terms of the required number of circuits from the previously established $n!$.